musooff/STGB/README.md

 If you are using Android 6+ make sure that location services are permitted

+[Noted]: If you use the same device to login with multiple users, you must always delete the cache data on application

 If you have any difficulties running our source code, please contact us.